·7 min read·By Elite Admissions Consulting

-GMAT vs GRE for Top MBA Programs: Which Should You Take?
+GMAT vs GRE for MBA: Which Should You Take?
+(2026 Guide)

-Almost every top MBA program, including the M7 and the leading European schools, now accepts both the GMAT and the GRE, and treats them equally.
-That means the question is no longer which test schools prefer, but which test lets you post the strongest score relative to other applicants.
-Here is how to choose.
+Almost every top MBA program, including the M7 and the leading European schools, now accepts both the GMAT and the GRE and treats them equally.
+So the real question is not which test schools prefer, but which test lets you post the strongest score relative to other applicants.
+This guide breaks down the differences and how to decide.

 For the vast majority of top programs, no. Admissions committees have stated repeatedly that they have no preference and will not penalize a GRE submission.
-The exception is if you are also targeting certain finance or consulting roles that still ask for a GMAT score, so check your post-MBA recruiting goals, not just the school policy.
+The one nuance is post-MBA recruiting: a few finance and consulting employers still like to see a GMAT score.
+So check your target roles, not just the school policy, before you decide.

 Play to Your Strengths

-• The GMAT rewards data sufficiency and integrated reasoning, which suit quantitatively confident test-takers.
+• The GMAT rewards business and data reasoning under tight time pressure, which suits quantitatively confident test-takers.

-• The GRE has a more vocabulary-heavy verbal section and an on-screen calculator for quant, which some find more forgiving.
+• The GRE has a more vocabulary-heavy verbal section and allows an on-screen calculator in quant, which some find more forgiving.

-• Take a full-length practice test of each, untimed pressure aside, and compare your percentiles.
+• Take a full-length official practice test of each and compare your percentiles.
 Go with the test where you land higher.

 Think in Percentiles, Not Raw Scores

 Schools read your score as a percentile against the applicant pool, so the only comparison that matters is where each test places you.
 A higher GRE percentile beats a mediocre GMAT score every time.
-Use the official concordance tables to convert and compare honestly.
+Use the official concordance tables to convert between the two and compare honestly.

 The Bottom Line